Batajnica: Naselje Ekonomija

 The oldest urban settlement in Batajnica, built by the Army FNRY in 1948. year.
 It is situated at the entrance to Batajnica from the direction of Zemun.

+Oficirska Kolonija

+The neighborhood at the exit from Batajnica in direction of the airport is called Oficirska Kolonija ("officers colony").
+The neighborhood was named that way as it was originally settled by the families of the military officers who worked at the airport.

 Šangaj

 One of the fastest expanding parts of Batajnica, across the railway, concentrated along the Šangajska street (after the city of Shanghai in China) and some other adjoining streets.
 It extends to the north east, toward the Busije and Ugrinovci (Šangajska itself extends into the road to Ugrinovci).
 Area, which previously consisted of corn fields, was slowly urbanised from the 1960s and 1970s and especially growing in the 1990s with the influx of the refugees from Croatia.
 Dozen of still nameless streets in the neighborhood were paved in 2006.
 It is a purely residential area, notorious for its bad communal infrastructure.
 The waterworks reached parts of the neighborhood only in 2018.